ProtocolSwift5.9.0

 Describes an error that may be recoverable by presenting several potential recovery options to the user.

-Extension in AsyncSequenceValidation
+Extension in Basics

 Extension in Vapor